stuartcraig/stuartcraig.github.io/_pages/about.md

 ---

 {% seo %}

-I am currently a Postdoctoral Associate at Yale University's Tobin Center for Economic Policy.
-My research focuses primarily on the causes and consequences of rising health care spending in the US, with a focus on competition and price setting in business-to-business health care markets.
-I completed my PhD at the Wharton School, University of Pennsylvania (2021).
+I am an Asisstant Professor of Risk and Insurance at UW-–Madison's Wisconsin School of Business.
+I study the causes and consequences of rising health care spending in the US, with a focus on competition and price setting in business-to-business health care markets.

-Starting Fall 2023, I will be joining the University of Wisconsin-Madison (Wisconsin School of Business) as an Assistant Professor of Risk and Insurance.
+Prior to joining UW, I served a post-doc at Yale University's Tobin Center for Economic Policy.
+I completed my PhD at the University of Pennsylvania (Wharton) in 2021.